Aniketgudgal/Java-Small-Projects/README.md

 Deposit an amount into the account and print the updated balance.
 Explanation:
  This introduces updating object fields and performing logical operations.

+5. Create a POJO class Employee with fields: empId, name, basicSalary, hra, and da.
+Store details of 5 employees using an array of objects.
+Perform the following operations:
+Calculate the gross salary for each employee (gross = basic + hra + da).
+Find and display the employee with the maximum salary.
+Print the details of employees whose salary is greater than the average salary of all employees.
+Explanation:
+This covers aggregation + comparison + filtering.
+You’ll work with numerical calculations and finding max/average values.